Zeraph-Zen/ImmersiveFarming/README.md

 ## Modpack information

 No permissions are needed to use the mod, feel free to use it in your modpack !

+## Credits

+In order to make the carts, I used a chunks of code from AstikorCarts, and adapted it to Immersive Farming.